Mats77/WhoU-Backend/README.md

 Since we need additional data to update the message count we created a specific API for that purpose.
 It takes the userId of the user who buys the messages and the id of the user he wants to send the additional messages to.
 Afterwards a simple increasing update of the proper contact document is done in the database.

 A little more complex is the redemption of the skip user benefit, which is the last method in this module.
 The complexity arise with the fact that the game document is created after the two players are matched.
 So the user can't skip his match before the game is created.
-Therefore we need the gameId to keep the game collection consistent when reddeming this benefit.
+Therefore we need the gameId to keep the game collection consistent when redeeming this benefit.
 That's what's actually done in the first method's part.
 The second part updates the requesting user's benefit count and sends the answer.

 #Error Codes